Relewise/relewise-sdk-javascript/README.md

 ### Tracking

-If you need to tracking orders, cart changes, or different views on your store, you need to use the `Tracker`
+If you need to track e.g. Product-, Category or Content Views, track Cart Updates or Completed Orders in your solution, you need to use the `Tracker`

 Here is an example of how to track a product view:
 ```ts